On Tonelli periodic orbits with low energy on surfaces: Local minimizers of the free-period action functional

-\begin{lem} Assume that $\ggamma=(\gamma_1,...,\gamma_m)\in \Mult(n)$ is a multicurve that satisfies~\eqref{e:global_minimum} and has no connected component that is a collapsed curve.
-If in addition $\ggamma \in \Mult(n-1)$, then each of its connected components is a non-iterated periodic orbit of the Lagrangian system of $L$ with energy $k$. \end{lem}
+and has no connected component that is a collapsed curve.
+If in addition $\ggamma \in \Mult_k(n-1)$, then each of its connected components is a non-iterated periodic orbit of the Lagrangian system of $L$ with energy $k$. \end{lem}